THEME I – Adverse outcome pathways and exposure-response relationships for ionising and non-ionising radiation

 Overall objectives: The aim of this project is to investigate long-term health effects of RF-EMF exposure in some of the largest worldwide study cohorts of mobile communications users.
 We will analyse cancer risk and mobile phone use in the international COSMOS study of over 300,000 mobile phone users (100,000 in the UK) and initiate analyses of mobile phone use and cardiovascular disease; we will investigate the longitudinal association between use of mobile phones and other wireless technologies, and cognitive development in the SCAMP cohort of ~6,000 adolescents across Greater London; and we will continue follow up of the Airwave study of the British police forces with a view to further quantifying cancer risk in relation to police radio use.

-Researchers – Liz Ainsbury (UKHSA), Gareth Hazel (UKHSA), Marina Khazova (UKHSA)
+Researchers – Dr Paul O'Mahoney (UKHSA), Liz Ainsbury (UKHSA), Gareth Hazel (UKHSA), Marina Khazova (UKHSA)

 Project outline: The adverse health effect (melanoma) resulting from over-exposure to the sun forms the basis of current public health advice, which advocates close to total sun-avoidance.
 However, an increasing number of emerging reports suggest that sunlight induces hitherto unappreciated health benefits beyond vitamin D synthesis, that could reduce blood pressure, suppress weight gain from consumption of high-fat diets and prevent a range of metabolic disorders.
 One of the underlying mechanisms is thought to be light-induced production of nitric oxide, which we have characterised to be readily triggered in skin cells by ultraviolet A (UVA).
 There are also emerging reports that light at longer wavelengths within the visible solar spectrum has beneficial health effects as well.
 It is now necessary to ascertain the limits of the UVA effect in time and dose, and to explore the potential biological impact of other wavelengths of the solar spectrum.